danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 {% endhighlight %}

-Now we can simply call `to_json` on any `Topic` to get a custom `dict` representation, which leaves us with a simple list comprehension
+Now we can simply call `to_json` on any `Topic` to get a custom `dict` representation, which leaves us with a simpler list comprehension than we had before.

 {% highlight bash %}
 >>> [poll.to_json() for poll in polls]